konstructs/konstructs.github.io/play.md

 # Playing Konstructs

 Konstructs is a creative game that lets you build and evolve a world constructed from big cubes.
-If you have player Minecraft or Infiniminer you will be familiar with the basic concept of this game.
+If you have played Minecraft or Infiniminer you will be familiar with the basic concept of this game.

 ## Getting started